 Benefits of probiotics for seniors

-The most significant benefits of using probiotic supplements and dietary sources for seniors are the gastrointestinal function improvements.
+The most significant benefits of using probiotic supplements and dietary sources for seniors are gastrointestinal function improvement.
 Probiotics can help both diarrhea and constipation, something many seniors suffer.

-There is some evidence that certain strains of probiotics can reduce your risk of heart disease by improving blood cholesterol levels and reducing blood pressure like shown by this study.
+There is some evidence that certain strains of probiotics can reduce your risk of heart disease by improving blood cholesterol levels and reducing blood pressure.
+As shown by this study.

 Probiotics may also help you improve your immune system.
 This is because the beneficial microbes in probiotics inhibit the growth of harmful gut bacteria (study).
 Probiotics have been shown to boost the immune system by increasing natural antibodies and immune cells (study).

-Probiotics may also improve cognitive function, mood and reduce stress.
-Both very useful functions for seniors, especially if you are suffering from memory issues caused by age related cognitive decline.
+Probiotics may also improve cognitive function, and mood and reduce stress.
+Both very useful functions for seniors.
+Especially if you are suffering from memory issues caused by age-related cognitive decline.
 The gut and the brain are connected as shown by many studies (study, study).
-It’s no wonder probiotics may improve mood and reduce depression and inflammation (r).
+It’s no wonder probiotics may improve mood and reduce depression and inflammation (study).

 Probiotics can also help you reduce body fat and maintain a healthy weight.
-It’s speculated this is partly because some probiotics can reduce the absorption of fat in the intestine but also because metabolic effects like making you feel full longer and affecting hormones like Glucagon-like peptide-1 (study, study).
+It’s speculated this is partly because some probiotics can reduce the absorption of fat in the intestine.
+But also because metabolic effects like making you feel full longer and affecting hormones that affect metabolism (study).

 It’s important to realize that not all probiotics have the same effect fat loss for example and some can even cause weight gain like shown in the case of Lactobacillus acidophilus. (study).

 As you can see, probiotics can have many beneficial effects.
-It’s important to realize however these effects are likely very subtle and on many of the studies the results have been somewhat inconclusive and suggesting a high individual variability.
+It’s important to realize however these effects are likely very subtle and on many of the studies the results have been somewhat inconclusive.
+They suggest a high individual variability.

-That doesn’t mean that probiotics are useless though, it just means they are no substitute for a healthy diet and exercise but more of a boost for overall health.
-Some people can even have dramatic improvements in some parts of health but you shouldn’t take them with such expectations.
+That doesn’t mean that probiotics are useless though.
+It just means they are no substitute for a healthy diet and exercise.
+But more of a boost for overall health.
+Some people can even have dramatic improvements in some parts of their health.
+But you shouldn’t take them with such expectations.

 Generally probiotics are very safe as they are basically bacteria that likely already colonize your intestinal tract or at least should be colonizing it.

-However some probiotics can cause uncomfortable side effects like gas, bloating that should pass in a couple days.
-We are individuals and so are our gut flora so you it’s possible to have some more serious side effects like diarrhea or even allergic reactions.
+However, some probiotics can cause uncomfortable side effects like gas, bloating that should pass in a couple days.
+We are individuals and so are our gut flora.
+So it’s possible to have some more serious side effects like diarrhea or even allergic reactions.

 This is why it’s important to discus taking probiotics with your doctor so they can evaluate potential side effects with your drugs, known illnesses and other contraindications.